pyepics/pyepics/doc/installation.rst

 Prerequisites
 ~~~~~~~~~~~~~~~

-This package requires Python version 2.7, 3.4, 3.5, or 3.6.
-It should
+This package requires Python version 2.7, 3.5, or 3.6.
+It may
-work with Python 2.6, 3.2, or 3.3, but these are no longer being
+work with Python 2.6, 3.2, 3.3, or 3.4, but these are no longer being
 tested regularly.

 In addition, version 3.14 of the EPICS Channel Access library (v